UPDATED: New The Case of Verin section.

-At the age of about 26, Roger married Mary Bernard4 on December 15, 1629, in High Laver, Epping Forest, Essex, England when she was 20 years old.
+At the age of about 26, Roger married Mary Bernard on December 15, 1629, in High Laver, Epping Forest, Essex, England when she was 20 years old.

 Mary Bernard was born in London, England, on September 24, 1609.
-Mary’s last name is sometimes given as Barnard, but according to many historians, she was the daughter of the clergyman5, Richard Bernard6.
+Mary’s last name is sometimes given as Barnard, but according to many historians, she was the daughter of the clergyman, Richard Bernard.
 Mary was a maidservant in the nearby grand estate belonging to Lady Joan Barrington.

 The couple was married in the church of High Laver.
 That small church is also historic for another reason – its cemetery contains the grave of the philosopher, writer, and defender of human rights, John Locke.
 Many historians consider John Locke the father of liberalism.
 Roger Williams influenced John Locke, especially in the area of religious freedom.
 Roger Williams went well beyond Locke.
 Locke, for example, did not want to grant toleration to Catholics or atheists.